pmachard/SimpleRayTracer/README.md

 # SimpleRayTracer
-Simple ray tracer project with shere and plane.
+Simple ray tracer project with shere and plane with multithreading.

 ![Simple of execution](output.jpg)